MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-install-os.md

     Your servers will restart and this will take a few minutes.

-1. After the servers have restarted, use the option 15 in *Sconfig* to launch the PowerShell session.
-Use of *Sconfig* enables Internet Control Message Protocol (ICMP) response.
+1. After the servers have restarted, use the option 15 in *SConfig* to launch the PowerShell session.
+Use of *SConfig* enables Internet Control Message Protocol (ICMP) response.

-1. Skip this step if you are deploying a single server.
+1. Skip this step if you're deploying a single server.
     1. For a multi-node cluster, go to the first server of your cluster.
 Run the following command:

         ```azurepowershell
         Set-Item Wsman:\Localhost\Client\TrustedHosts -Value *
         ```
-    1. On all other subsequent nodes (excluding the first server), run the following command :
+    1. On all other subsequent nodes (excluding the first server), run the following command:

         ```azurepowershell
         winrm quickconfig